Master of Public Health

 - MPH Foundational Core 4.
 Interpret results of data analysis for public health research, policy or practice.
 (PHPH 7017 )

 - MPH Foundational Core 5.
 Compare the organization, structure and function of health care, public health and regulatory systems across national and international settings.
 (PHPB 7160 )

 - MPH Foundational Core 6.
 Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and systemic levels.
 (PHPB 7160 )

 - MPH Foundational Core 7.
 Assess population needs, assets and capacities that affect communities’ health.
 (PHPB 7140 )

 - MPH Foundational Core 8.
-Apply awareness of cultural values and practices to the design or implementation of public health policies or programs.
+Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs.
 (PHPB 7140 )

 - MPH Foundational Core 9.
 Design a population-based policy, program, project or intervention.
 (PHPB 7140 )

 - MPH Foundational Core 10.
 Explain basic principles and tools of budget and resource management.
 (PHPB 7140 )